EAT NOTHING AND CLIMB EVERYTHING: BUDGETING IN AMERICA'S SOUTHWEST

 You’re my last hope, guys.

-Second piece of advice: fly into Vegas, rent a car, and be on your merry way.
+The second piece of advice: fly into Vegas, rent a car, and be on your merry way.
 Las Vegas airport is usually dozens (if not hundreds) of dollars cheaper than Phoenix, LAX or Salt Lake City.
 Check websites like Skyscanner to ensure you are getting the best flight deal possible for booking.
 If planning a road trip, I recommend a loop and ending up back in the town you started.
 Again, it will make your flight cheaper and save you big on car rentals.
 Returning a car to a different city will often increase your bill by at least $100.

 The sites, parks, and towns you want to hit are completely up to you.
 The options are unlimited, so I’m not going to attempt to narrow it down.
 I will tell you I’m sad we missed out on Canyonlands National Park and am so glad we experienced Zion.
 If you’re thinking about the Hoover Dam, drop the thought and go to the Glen Canyon Dam in Page, Arizona.
 It’s only 16 feet shorter than the Hoover Dam, and is located right next to Horseshoe Bend and Lake Powell.